All Products

 API operation for device management - InvokeThingsService

 You can call the InvokeThingsService operation of IoT Platform to initiate a synchronous RRPC request to a device.
-You can also define a service of the device as a synchronous service in the IoT Platform console and trigger a synchronous service invocation request.
-That is, a synchronous RRPC request is initiated to the device.
+Alternatively, you can define a service of the device as a synchronous service in the IoT Platform console and call the synchronous service.

 RRPC listening and response

-The listener that listens to downstream data can receive RRPC requests from IoT Platform.
-You can specify the topic that can be received.
+The device can use a listener to listen to downstream RRPC requests from IoT Platform.
+The request initiator can specify the topic that is used to send the request.

-// This operation is used to set a global listener that listens to downstream data.
+// Set a global listener that listens to downstream data.

 LinkKit.getInstance().registerOnPushListener(notifyListener);